 - whether international law and customary principles mandate a strict territorial link with the source state for the assumption of tax jurisdiction;

 - whether the economic nexus-based tax jurisdiction and absence of a physical presence breach the constitutional doctrine of extraterritoriality or due process; and

 - whether retrospective tax legislation breaches the principle of constitutional fairness.

-Dr Singh’s book exposes an urgently needed missing link in the international source rule literature and takes a giant step towards solving the thorny question of appropriate tax apportionment.
-It sheds brilliant light on the policies states may adopt when signing new tax treaties, so that unintended results may be foreseen and avoided.
+The book sheds light on the policies states may adopt when signing new tax treaties, so that unintended results may be foreseen and avoided, and it is a compulsory read not only for the law students of Indian and other universities and their researchers but also for the tax practitioners who wish to foster a better understanding of the constitutional doctrine of extraterritoriality or due process in the context of source rule jurisprudence.
 Tax practitioners, taxation authorities, and academic researchers in the field of international tax law and policy will greatly appreciate the book’s forthright enhancement of the ability to defend challenges based on the nexus doctrine.